 Students who are learning how to develop a claim, at any level, can benefit from graphic organizers or instructional scaffolding that helps them work out, organize, and record their thinking.
 While such models or templates should not be presented formulaically as a "how to" for developing a claim, they can be used to support the learning process.
-The Organizing EBC Tool can be used to provide some structure for student planning - or you can substitute another model or graphic organizer that fits well with the text, the types of claims being developed, and the needs of the students.
+The Organizing EBC Tool can be used to provide some structure for student planning - or you can substitute another clarify the points.
+Work with students to hone model or graphic organizer that fits well with the text, the types of claims being developed, and the needs of the students.